On the Expressive Power of Deep Neural Networks

 \subsubsection{Empirically Counting Transitions}

-We empirically tested the growth of the number of activations and transitions as we varied $x$ along $x(t)$ on real networks to understand their behavior.
+We empirically tested the growth of the number of activations and transitions as we varied $x$ along $x(t)$ to understand their behavior.
 We found that for bounded non linearities, especially tanh and hard-tanh, not only do we observe exponential growth with depth (as hinted at by the upper bound) but that the \textit{scale} of parameter initialization also affects the observations (Figure \ref{fig_MNIST_tanh_transitions}).
 We also experimented with sweeping the \textit{weights} $W$ of a layer through a trajectory $W(t)$, and counting the different labellings output by the network.
-This `dichotomies' measure is discussed further in the Appendix, and also exhibits the same exponential growth with network depth, but not with width, Figure \ref{fig patterns depth and width}.
+This `dichotomies' measure is discussed further in the Appendix, and also exhibits the same growth properties, Figure \ref{fig patterns depth and width}.